intave/documentation/mechanics/trust-03-rationale.md

 ## The Standard/Old Way

-While most anticheats just ignore this blurry territory, some systems including older versions of Intave solved it.
-We outsourced key decisions of distinction via an easy-to-change configuration file to their respective, often inexperienced customers.
+While most anticheats just ignore this blurry territory, some systems including older versions of Intave 'solved' it by outsourcing key decisions of distinction via an easy-to-change configuration file to their respective, often inexperienced customers.

 This led to a massive amount of bypasses and false-positives, with a lot of customers spending **years** and a lot of